whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 A rabbit's digestive system is specialized for consuming large amounts of plants which are rich in fiber and low in fat.
 As a result, food types high on carbohydrates, like for example potatoes, **are likely to cause digestive upset**.
 When fed often, they may even lead to more serious health problems.

 Feeding a little bit of potato isn't necessarily harmful to a rabbit.
 That being said it doesn't really have a positive impact in their diet either.
-As such we recommend opting for other treats.
+As such we **recommend opting for other more beneficial treats**.

 We did come across some [accounts](http://www.binkybunny.com/FORUM/tabid/54/aft/106992/Default.aspx){:target="_blank"} in which people mention they feed their rabbit a small amount of potato every day but this was based on veterinarian advice.

 If you are wondering if rabbits can eat **sweet potatoes**, then the answer is that we also **advise against it**.
-Even though sweet potatoes are only distantly related to the potato and do not belong to the nightshade family, they are still packed with carbohydrates and contain [even more sugars than potatoes](https://en.wikipedia.org/wiki/Sweet_potato#Nutrient_content){:target="_blank"}.
+Even though sweet potatoes are only distantly related to the potato and do not belong to the nightshade family, they are still packed with [carbohydrates](https://en.wikipedia.org/wiki/Sweet_potato#Nutrient_content){:target="_blank"} and contain more sugars than potatoes.

 _Our advice is to not feed potatoes as there are plenty of other healthier treats you can offer your bunny._